 Whether you’re managing five websites or 200, consolidation tools simplify managing tasks across multiple sites.

 The tools available via GoDaddy Pro, for example, provide delegated access to manage your clients’ accounts from a central location.

-The Pro Sites consolidated dashboard shows you which of your client sites need plugin or theme updates.
+The GoDaddy Pro Hub consolidated dashboard shows you which of your client sites need plugin or theme updates.

 Related: A fresh start for GoDaddy Pro

 Create a stockpile of reusable components

 Thanks to checklists, you won’t worry about mid-task derailment.